 sudo add-apt-repository ppa:ubuntu-desktop/ubuntu-make

-Update package manager index by typing following.
+Update the package manager index by typing the following.

 sudo apt update